meilihao/logx/README.md

 # logx

-logx is a go logs manager,with level and rotate.it changed for [beego/logs](github.com/astaxie/beego/logs).
-It can use many logs adapters.
+logx is a go logs manager, with level, rotate, adapter. it changed for [beego/logs](github.com/astaxie/beego/logs).

 ## What adapters are supported?

-As of now this logs support console, file,multifile.
+As of now logx support console, file ,multifile.

 ## How to use it?